Code-Institute-Submissions/cocktailclub/README.md

 * Contact form to allow users to request new recipes for the site.

 ## Technologies
-1. HTML5 - to create content for website
+1. <a href="https://en.wikipedia.org/wiki/HTML5" target="_blank">HTML5</a> - to create content for website
-2. CSS3 - to style HTML content to look nice
+2. <a href="https://en.wikipedia.org/wiki/CSS" target="_blank">CSS3</a> - to style HTML content to look nice
-3. JavaScript - to call API calls to retrieve cocktail recipes
+3. <a href="https://www.javascript.com/" target="_blank">JavaScript</a> - to call API calls to retrieve cocktail recipes.
-4. jQuery - ***add link*** -
+4. <a href="https://jquery.com/" target="_blank">jQuery</a> - to simplify the JavaScript written in the project.
 4. <a href="https://www.thecocktaildb.com/api.php" target="_blank">TheCocktailDB</a> API - to pull cocktail recipes to my site.
-5. <a href="https://www.figma.com/file/RdOmB4ks8GmqkZWuD6E7LU/Milestone-1-wireframe?node-id=212512%3A0" target="_blank">Figma</a> - to create wireframes
+5. <a href="https://www.figma.com/file/RdOmB4ks8GmqkZWuD6E7LU/Milestone-1-wireframe?node-id=212512%3A0" target="_blank">Figma</a> - to create wireframes.
-6. <a href="https://getbootstrap.com/" target="_blank">Bootstrap</a> - as a responsive template to personalise with own CSS
+6. <a href="https://getbootstrap.com/" target="_blank">Bootstrap</a> - as a responsive template to personalise with own CSS.
-7. <a href="https://github.com/fayskerritt/cocktailclub" target="_blank">GitHub</a> - GitHub was used to store the project.
+7. <a href="https://github.com/fayskerritt/cocktailclub" target="_blank">GitHub</a> - used to store the project.
-8. <a href="https://git-scm.com/" target="_blank">Git</a> - Git was used for version control by using the Gitpod terminal to add, commit and push the code to GitHub.
+8. <a href="https://git-scm.com/" target="_blank">Git</a> - used for version control by using the Gitpod terminal to add, commit and push the code to GitHub.
-8. <a href="https://fonts.google.com/specimen/Poppins" target="_blank">Google Fonts</a> - Google Fonts were used to import the "Poppins' font which is used across all pages of the site.
+8. <a href="https://fonts.google.com/specimen/Poppins" target="_blank">Google Fonts</a> - used to import the "Poppins' font which is used across all pages of the site.

 ## Testing
 The W3C Markup and CSS Validator services were used to check each page of the website to ensure no syntax errors.
 JSHint was also used to check the JavaScript: